TejasPathak98/Tejas-portfolio/README.md

 # Hello!

-This is the portfolio website for Keenan Zucker.
+This is the portfolio website for Tejas Vijay Pathak.
 It was written mostly by ChatGPT!
 I worked by prompting ChatGPT to make pages, add fun CSS styles, and even some signature flair.
 There were a few hiccups along wth way, of course.
 But please feel free to checkout the sourcecode.

 Keep in mind, this repo is _not_ a source of 'beautiful code' and there are certainly stylistic inconsistencies, as in the nature of ChatGPT.